-Deferred Revenue-DHIN's deferred revenue consists of cash received in relation to a service contract for which the services have not yet been provided.
+Deferred Revenue-DHIN's deferred revenue consists of cash received for which the services have not yet been provided.
 DHIN will recognize the revenue once they have performed these services.

 Net Position-GASB defines net position into three categories:

 Invested in Capital Assets, Net of Related Debt-Consist of the historical cost of capital assets less accumulated depreciation and less any debt that remains outstanding that was used to finance those assets.